Tugeru/capstone-agents/docs/usage-guide.md

 - `rovodev` — RovoDev CLI (Atlassian); agent instructions copied to clipboard for manual pasting
 - `vscode` — VS Code (opens workspace with instructions)
 - `test` — Test mode (dry run, no CLI invoked)

+Note on batch safety:
+- Batch runs that enable aggressive or programmatic tool access (for example: `gemini` with auto flags, `codex` full-auto, `copilot-cli` with `--allow-tool`, or `rovodev` programmatic actions) require explicit `--auto-approve` to prevent accidental destructive changes.
+When in doubt, run with `-i` (interactive) so actions are confirmed manually.

 ---